.ge: Registrar Companies

-Since April 16, 2018, according to renewed regulations of Registration and administration of .GE domain, Caucasus Online administrates only the .GE country code top-level domain.
-The registrar's functions and duties are exercised by registrars, accredited by Caucasus Online, who will register and manage .GE domain names; The .GE country code top level domain is registered by accredited companies.
+Since 16 April 2018, according to renewed regulations of Registration and administration of .GE domain, Caucasus Online administrates only the .GE country code top-level domain.

+The registrar's functions and duties are exercised by registrars, accredited by Caucasus Online, who will register and manage .GE domain names; the .GE country code top level domain is registered by accredited companies.

+Zone Statistics

+According to official data as of October 2025, over 60,000 names are registered in the .GE domain zone.
+The number of active websites on .GE domains is approximately 30,000.

 .გე

 In 2011, a new top-level domain name was registered for Georgia, intended for domain names in the local language.

-The top-level domain is .გე (.xn--node), which are the Georgian letters gani and eni, representing G and E rather than an abbreviation of a native word.
+The top-level domain is .გე (.xn--node), which are the Georgian letters gani and eni, representing G and E rather than an abbreviation of the nation's native name, Sakartvelo.
 It became active with active web sites in 2016.

-Starting January 20, 2016, Georgia registered .გე top-level domains using Georgian Mkhedruli script.
+Starting 20 January 2016, Georgia registered .გე top-level domains using Georgian Mkhedruli script.

 At first, the process started for reservation of governmental and commercial TLDs but after 6 months from start date, registration of IDN ccTLDs became available to the general public.